You see, the premises liability theory holds property owners and residents liable for damage or injuries that occur in

 If you occupy a premise as a tenant, you are treated as an equal to your landlord, and thus any injury that arises on your premises will subject you to a possible lawsuit on the same.

 The Legal Status Of Visitors And Premises Liability

 Those who visit residential premises often fall into three categories: Invitee, licensee, and trespasser.
 As for the states that focus on the injured visitor’s status, 4 different labels may apply, and these are social guest, invitee, licensee, and trespasser.

 When you run a business, for example, you expect customers to come into your premises.
-Your customers automatically become invitees, and so the law expects you to take reasonable care by ensuring that my business premise is safe.
+Your customers automatically become invitees, and so the law expects you to take reasonable care by ensuring that my business premise is in safe condition.

 A licensee enters your property as a social guest or for his own purpose.
 But the bottom line is that he must do so with your consent.
 Thirdly, a social guest is just someone who is welcomed into your property.
 And lastly, a trespasser is someone who gains access to your property without your consent, and in this case, they agree that they shall be liable for their own injury if it occurs.

 Children, Property And Premises Liability

 A landlord is expected to give a warning if children gain access to his premises.
 He is also to state that a dangerous condition exists on his property.
 Thus children accessing his property could face serious injuries or death.

 When Both Parties Are At Fault

 When solving premises liability claims, some states use what we call ”comparative fault.”
 This means the injured person’s legal damage will be reduced to a certain percentage that will be equal to his fault.
-So if the jury decided that he was 25% liable for his injury and the total cost of damages was $10,000, he would receive $7,500 instead.
+So if the jury decided that he was 25% liable for his personal injury and the total cost of damages was $10,000, he would receive $7,500 instead.